ICHS celebrates 45th anniversary and honors transforming leaders at 2018 Bloom Gala

-The Sapphire Leadership Award was designated in celebration of ICHS’s 45th anniversary to honor ICHS leaders, both past and present, for transforming ICHS from a small, storefront clinic into a health center providing comprehensive care with medical, dental, behavioral health, pharmaceutical and other health services at eight clinic locations.
+The Sapphire Leadership Award was designated in celebration of ICHS’ 45th anniversary to honor ICHS leaders, both past and present, for transforming ICHS from a small, storefront clinic into a health center providing comprehensive care with medical, dental, behavioral health, pharmaceutical and other health services at eight clinic locations.

 “I’m pleased we are recognizing long-standing board members Janyce Ko Fisher and Hiroshi Nakano.
 We’re equally pleased to honor Dorothy Wong, Dr. Alan Chun and Hermes Shahbazian for their seminal leadership in adding behavioral health and dental services, and acknowledging our communities’ health care needs beyond the Chinatown/International District to open the Holly Park clinic.
-These steps advanced ICHS beyond its birth origins,” said Teresita Batayola, ICHS CEO.
+These steps advanced ICHS beyond its birth origins,” said Teresita Batayola, ICHS president and CEO.
 “These leaders offer us inspiration and a reminder to dream and persevere as we face new challenges and as those we serve face new threats to continued access to affordable, high quality health care.”

 ICHS Sapphire Leadership Award recipients

 Each year, ICHS honors those whose service has improved the lives of ICHS target populations of disadvantaged and underserved residents at the Bloom Gala.
 This year’s award goes to: